Breastfeeding and Intimacy

 Not everyone’s libido while breastfeeding is the same.
 Research shows

-that half of all breastfeeding moms have an increased sexual desire during breastfeeding.
+that half of all mothers who breastfeed have an increased sexual desire during breastfeeding.
 On the other hand, other mothers say that they

 have a low libido and no desire whatsoever.